AntiSC2/TidyEngine/README.md

 WIP:https://docs.google.com/presentation/d/1KCC6VAwV4GwIKRrNTNlfntW5TLCluPvbB-OwTJ0mb2Q/edit?usp=sharing

 # License
 TidyEngine is under the LGPL v3.
 This software uses the FreeImage open source image library.
 See http://freeimage.sourceforge.net for details.
 FreeImage is used under the FIPL, version 1.0.
+Certain files under the `bin/` folder have other licenses applied to them.
+Please check `LICENSE-ART.md` located under the `bin/` folder for more information.